 Now I do creative things for a living.
 Over the past thirty-five years I’ve written and illustrated a lot of books (I stopped counting at fifty).
 I’ve written fiction and nonfiction, picture books and novels.
 Some I illustrated, some I didn’t.
 Whatever interests me, from Texas slang to Joan of Arc, I get to explore it in words and pictures, then share it with young readers.

 People sometimes ask if I have trouble keeping a schedule.
 By this I suppose they’re asking how I resist sitting around on the couch in my pajamas all morning, eating bonbons and watching TV instead of going to work.
-I can honestly say that I’m far more tempted to go directly into my office (still in my pajamas) and let the rest of the day go hang (getting dressed, trip to grocery store, appointment with the dentist), because writing and making art are just about the funnest things I do.
+I can honestly say that I’m far more tempted to go directly into my office and let the rest of the day go hang (getting dressed, trip to grocery store, appointment with the dentist), because writing and making art are just about the funnest things I do.
 (The ghost of my mother is whispering in my ear, saying funnest is not a word; sorry, but it just seemed right.)